wdbm/spin/README.md

 ## acceleration control

 There is an experimental acceleration control included which is deactivated by default.
 It can be activated by selecting the appropriate button in the graphical mode.
-Use it with caution because it can result in distortion of the display, including display blackout.

 ## future